 Getting your videos seen

 Initially, any chats or images on Snapchat would disappear immediately after viewing them.
 As it evolved, Snapchat added the Stories feature.
 This allows your followers on Snapchat to watch a string of your content like a small story.
 Each clip falls off after 24 hours, so the story constantly changes.
-You’ll find that Snapchat Stories is largely dependent on manual audience building.
+You’ll find that Snapchat Stories largely depend on manual audience building.
 Generally, your Snapchat followers are the primary people who see your Stories.
 However, you can submit your video into the Spotlight to get promoted.
 In general, Snapchat’s analytics are pretty basic, but you can see how many views your story has and exactly who viewed it.

 Instagram Reels is under the Meta umbrella, which means you can easily publish your content to both Instagram and Facebook.
 The marketing options are robust as well, allowing for targeted audiences, which can generate quick growth.
 Also, users can add photos, short-form videos, longer videos, image carousels and more.
 This opens many opportunities for overall engagement.